 Note: you can serve this snack surrounded by Takis (fuego) or spicy potato chips.
 Happy eating!

 We don't recommend storing pepinos locos once made because the crunchy ingredients will turn soggy.

 To save time on preparation, we encourage you to pre-cut and store everything separately in your fridge.
 This will make it easier and quicker to put together when you're ready (especially if you're making this for a gathering).

-Time to share our tips and tricks we learned while creating this pepinos locos recipe for you:
+We'd like to share some tips and variations we learned while experimenting with this pepinos locos recipe: